 - Add butternut squash, red wine, molasses, olives, and raisins to the skillet and bring to low boil over medium-heat.
 Reduce the heat to medium-low and allow to simmer for 6 to 8 minutes until thickened.

-- Remove from heat and stir in vinegar and capers.
+- Remove from heat and stir in vinegar.
 Serve over cauliflower rice or white rice for a traditional Cuban meal.